-Fortunately, our emergency plumbers are not far away and available to be called on in these panic situations.
+Fortunately, the best Gold Coast plumbers are not far away and available to be called on in these panic situations.
 There are quite a number of problems that could crop up in your home’s plumbing system, which might require our professional help.
 If you find yourself in hot water, your best bet is to call us right away.

 There are several things that can cause a blocked toilet, some more serious than others.
 In fact, the most common cause is children putting things down the toilet for fun, so if you have children around, that’s where you should look first.
 It could also be caused by excessive toilet paper or other articles finding their way down the system.
 However, it could also be caused by a blocked drain, and this is more serious.